Green bridges for animals in urban areas (Reviving natural path)

 Green bridges for animals

 In the modern days we can observe that cities are growing roads, dams and buildings continuously.
 Sometimes these infrastructures collapse with natural habitat leaving few green area left.
 This means danger for animals.
-Migration routes, crossings and fragmented ecosystem are now vanishing.
+Migration routes, crossings, and fragmented ecosystems are now vanishing.

-But here is an innovation solution: green bridges for animals which is also known as urban wildlife bridges or wildlife crossings.
-This structures helps to reconnect ecosystem divided by urban Sprawl.
+But here is an innovative solution: green bridges for animals, which are also known as urban wildlife bridges or wildlife crossings.
+This structure helps to reconnect the ecosystem divided by urban Sprawl.
 They enable safe passages for animals and prevent collisions on busy roads.
 In this blog we will explore about green bridges for animals, green bridges for wildlife benefits and urban wildlife overpass examples.

 What are green bridges

-Green bridges for animals which is also known wildlife crossings or urban wildlife bridges, are specially designed overpassed for animals to cross human made barriers like road, highways.
-But don’t assume it as only a concrete structure with patches of grass.
+Green bridges for animals, also known as wildlife crossings or urban wildlife bridges, are specially designed overpasses for animals to cross human-made barriers like roads and highways.
+But don’t assume it is only a concrete structure with patches of grass.
 Urban wildlife bridges are carefully made for ecological pathways.

-• Planted with native vegetation to mimic natural habitat
+• Planted with native vegetation to mimic the natural habitat

-• Equipped with guiding barriers which attract animals safely towards them
+• Equipped with guiding barriers that attract animals safely towards them

-These bridges are designed on tha basis of animals behaviour, size and environmental conditions.
-Some bridges are wide for deers and bears and other are narrow and quite.
-Overall the core idea is to connect fragmented ecosystem in a natural way.
+These bridges are designed based on animals’ behaviour, size, and environmental conditions.
+Some bridges are wide for deer and bears, and others are narrow and quiet.
+Overall the core idea is to connect fragmented ecosystem naturally.

 Urban wildlife bridges